e38377066-max/SkydropxConnect/replit.md

 - Bcrypt with 10 salt rounds for password hashing
 - Session cookies with httpOnly and secure flags
 - Backend Zod validation on all profile update endpoints
-- Password change requires current password verification
+- Password change requires current password verification (not required when adding first password to OAuth account)
 - Minimum 6-character password length enforced on server-side
+- Cannot unlink last authentication method (enforced in backend to prevent account lockout)
+- Multiple authentication methods supported simultaneously for redundancy

 ## External Dependencies